 “ He intends to restore life to many by this means by withdrawing many from road to perdition and destroying the empire of Satan in souls, in order to establish there the empire of His love.”– St. Margaret Mary

-- Do you need to be “Holy” to have your home enthroned to the Sacred Heart?
+Do you need to be “Holy” to Enthrone the Sacred Heart in your home?

 We learn in the promises that “I will bless the homes in which the image of My Sacred Heart shall be exposed and honored.”
 Even if not all the members are practicing the Catholic faith all are blessed when the parents or head of the household decide to Enthrone Jesus as King, Savior, and Friend.